 Q: Is there anything else we should know?

 No entry will be accepted unless proof of payment is be provided.

 More than one entry per class is permitted, as long as every video entry is paid for in full.

 All judges decisions are final.

 Competitor are required to check all possible copyright issues since EquiMind will not admit any liability or costs incurred as a result of copyright infringement.

 We appeal to all riders to enter appropriate classes.
 Riders/horses with BD dressage points and/or combinations who have competed at HOYS should always enter open sections.
 This will enable less experienced riders and horses to compete against riders/horse of similar experience.
-We will automatically enter horse/rider combinations in open sections should they achieve five scores of 70% and above at Introductory level, Preliminary level, or Novice level.
+We will automatically enter horse/rider combinations in open sections should they achieve three scores of 70% and above at any level in a discipline.

 Practice classes are open to any rider/horse combination regardless of their experience.

 Prizes will be awarded to all riders/handlers.
 Should the entries for one class warrant a restricted/open or Junior/Senior section, rosettes will be awarded accordingly.

 EquiMind reserves the right to refuse an entry without stating a reason.